CodexLink/Time-Based-Clap-Pattern-Lock-VHDL08/README.md

 And last, but not the least, expect it to be really confusing but it **works**.
 We made this project in time interval of **3 DAYS**.

-## 🔖 Table of Contents

-The following set of links are the subsections of the remaining parts of this README.
-Please check the following below for fast tracking to particular subsection.

 ## 🚦 Getting Started

 In this part of the README, you will learn how to setup from cloning / forking the repository to the simulation process.